b1shtream/b1shtream/README.md

 - 👋 Hi, I’m @Riya-Bisht
-- 👀 I’m interested in coding.
+- 👀 I’m interested in Science and Technology.
+- # I am here to learn and explore the world of coding.
-- * I have done few projects on Python, HTML and CSS.
+- # I have done few projects on Python, HTML and CSS.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on JavaScript related projects
 - 📫 How to reach me: manasi.riya2003@gmail.com